-The education level of Pueblo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.94% of adults 25 and older in Pueblo have a college degree.
+In terms of college education, Pueblo is nearly on par with the US average for all cities of 21.84%: 18.94% of adults 25 and older in Pueblo have a bachelor's degree or advanced degree.

 The per capita income in Pueblo in 2018 was $23,098, which is lower middle income relative to Colorado and the nation.
 This equates to an annual income of $92,392 for a family of four.
 However, Pueblo contains both very wealthy and poor people as well.

 Pueblo is an extremely ethnically-diverse city.
 The people who call Pueblo home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Pueblo, accounting for 51.06% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Pueblo residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pueblo include German, Irish, Italian, English, and French.

 The most common language spoken in Pueblo is English.
 Other important languages spoken here include Spanish and German/Yiddish.